tvannoy/intro-to-git/README.md

-# Stats seminar git tutorial
+# Intro to git presentation template

-Slides for a stats seminar on Oct.
-4, 2023.
+This repo contains the main template for my intro to git presentation, which is further customized in repos created from this template.

-View the slides [here](https://tvannoy.github.io/stats-seminar-intro-to-git) on GitHub pages.
+View the slides [here](https://tvannoy.github.io/intro-to-git) on GitHub pages.

 This presentation was made with [slidev](https://sli.dev/).